RyanDaDeng/laravel-google-recaptcha-v3/README.md

             );
 ```

+## Limitations
+One action can only map to one input field id, so you cannot declare multiple id to the same action.

 ## Security

 If you discover any security related issues, please email ryandadeng@gmail.com instead of using the issue tracker.